conda-forge/lxml-feedstock/README.md

 Home: http://lxml.de/

-Package license: BSD-3-Clause and LicenseRef-ElementTree
+Package license: BSD-3-Clause and MIT-CMU

 Summary: Pythonic binding for the C libraries libxml2 and libxslt.